 Grant Neeley teaches and conducts research in several public policy fields, public administration, state politics and political behavior.
 Prior to joining the UD faculty, Grant was on the faculty at Texas Tech, the University of Cincinnati, and Ball State University.
 He also serves as a Public Affairs Officer in the Navy Reserve.
 He has played on and coached several collegiate club lacrosse teams.
-Grant has been serving as the Director of the MPA Program at UD since May 2007.

 The environment at UD supports students, faculty and staff with opportunities to engage in and out of class.
 UD is a unique university - the faculty are engaged with students in and out of the classroom.
 Student development and leadership is carried out by all members of the UD community, that's what makes UD special.